-The FlexMSW Advanced Standing degree program is available to qualified working professionals in the field of social work who have a Bachelor of Social Work (BSW) degree from a program accredited by the Council on Social Work Education (CSWE).
+The FlexMSW Advanced Standing degree program is available to qualified working professionals in the field of social work who have a professional baccalaureate degree in social work from a program accredited by the Council on Social Work Education (CSWE).
 FlexMSW Advanced Standing students complete a 27-unit program of study over a one year period.

 FlexMSW Extended Program